-Dental filling are required to treat minor tooth issues, such as minor tooth damage caused by decay or maybe a crack in the tooth.
+Dental filling is required to treat minor tooth issues, such as minor tooth damage caused by decay or maybe a crack in the tooth.
 This tooth restoration method also restores the shape and full functions of the damaged tooth.
 In the course of treatment, the tooth is first prepared by the dentist by taking out the decayed part of the tooth and also cleaning the affected area.
 The filling material is then fixed for the restoration of the tooth structure.
 The filling is helpful in the prevention of further tooth decay and also stops the invasion of bacteria.
 Dental fillings just like crowns can be made from different materials.
 Materials such a gold, metal amalgam, porcelain or composite resins which are tooth-colored.

 - Amalgam fillings

-Even though amalgam fillings are less expensive, if appearance is the key concern they are not the right option.
+Even though amalgam fillings are less expensive if appearance is the key concern they are not the right option.
 Amalgams are less appealing due to their dark work.
-In fact, they are quite noticeable, and should be fixed on less visible teeth like back teeth.
+In fact, they are quite noticeable and should be fixed on less visible teeth like back teeth.